What is Peer Support?

 Tools to help you focus and assess your skills in one-to-one peer support, sharing your story to inspire hope and being an agent for change:

 All the policies related to the CPS class, including the application process, acceptance process, class design and testing, are described in the manual.

-CPS Policy Manual (approved September 2016)
+CPS Program Policy Manual (approved May 2017)

 The CPS Oversight Committee advises the CPS Training Program Coordinator regarding all aspects of the program, including curriculum, training and testing processes, policy and procedures, program evaluation, and meeting the needs of the community.

 Membership is made up of people with expertise in education, research, testing, hiring and integrating Certified Peer Specialists into the public mental health system, CPS practitioners and persons with lived experience who are not CPS.

 The Transformation Center ~ 98 Magazine Street ~ Roxbury, MA 02118